‘Teen Mom 2’ Star Kailyn Lowry Claps Back At Fan Who Accuses Her Of Being Paid To Have Babies

 Kailyn Lowry is not putting up with haters in her Instagram feed.

 The Teen Mom 2 star clapped back this week when a hater accused the pregnant reality show star of being “paid” to have babies.
-Kailyn is expected her fourth later this year and took to Instagram to share an ultrasound photo.
+Kailyn is expecting her fourth child later this year and took to Instagram to share an ultrasound photo.
 The picture drew plenty of love from fans, garnering more than 150,000 likes and plenty of supportive comments, but also attracted some haters who apparently weren’t happy that Kailyn was pregnant again.

 “I wish I got paid for having babies!
 I think the last, twins, could’ve really made us millionaires too!” the fan wrote, adding a laughing emoji and getting a number of likes from others who apparently shared the view.